 Paints are handmade in our factory and very slight colour variations may occur.
 The printed colour label on the tin is an approximation of the paint shade and a guide only.

-The half colour & half neutral look, pictured here, is a great way to bring colour into a room.
+The 'half colour & half neutral' look, pictured here, is a great way to bring a strong colour into a room.